Watch Christmas List of ‘Must Have’ Watches

-As you’ve no doubt figured out by now, the Beckertime columnists have gone rogue and decided to publish our own ideal Christmas lists of ‘must-have’ watches.
+As you have no doubt figured out by now, our columnists have gone rogue and decided to publish our own ideal watch Christmas list of ‘must-have’ watches.
 Here are my choices.
 Let me know which ones resonate with you.

 Jaeger LeCoultre Duomètre à Chronographe, ref.
 6012420

 Sure, that Geneva watch company with the initials PP makes some killer chronographs.
 For my money though, Jaeger LeCoultre’s baseline Duomètre à Chronographe in pink gold will serve just fine.
 For goodness sakes, JLC used to supply movements to that other company!
 The double-bar… excuse me, twin barrels powering the Duomètre are revolutionary, the separate dialed read-like-a-clock chronograph function is genius, and the easily read timing precision to one sixth of a second is a nice touch.

 Jaeger LeCoultre Grande Reverso Ultra Thin Tribute to 1931, ref.
 2788570

 The tribute to the original Art Deco classic, first served up in 1931 at the request of a British officer and polo player in Colonial India.
 This one is elegant as they come, beating all challengers at the subtle game of peek-from-the-cuff-of-an-evening-shirt when attending Handel’s Messiah.
 And, in the unlikely event that a polo match breaks out during the Hallelujah Chorus, you are covered.

 After all, if it was good enough for James Bond and Doc Ford, it is good enough for me.
 In addition, it looks as good with a tux as it does with a pair of jeans and a t-shirt.
 Also, it is equally at home on the wrist of a gentleman having caviar with his lady-friend, or that of a secret government operative.
 It also serves double-duty as a knuckle-duster.